-Price: $8,500 for up to 12 students.
-Additional students: $500 each.
+Ideal class size is 20 students or less.
+Price: Contact us at training@wirfs-broc. dot com.
 Price includes all course materials and texts.
 Instructor travel and lodging are extra.

 This course is a hands-on exposure to techniques for effectively writing use cases and focusing on usability in an agile development environment.
 It also goes the extra step of showing how use cases relate to feature definition, user stories and test cases-putting Use Cases in context for teams following agile development practices.
 During the course, students have opportunity to practice writing different forms and experimenting with different writing styles and techniques and ways of expressing complex ideas more clearly.

 The goal of this short course is to enable you to:

 Attendees should have some familiarity with use cases as well as agile development methodologies.

 Approximately 70% of the time is spent doing and reviewing short exercises; 30% in short lectures.
 Each student receives a copy of:

 An Agile Use Case Style Guide developed by Wirfs-Brock Associates that includes guidelines, explanatory text, examples, and advice.

 For additional information, please contact us at email@example.com